Xenos6666/TPT2_scripts/common/execution_stack/README.md

 Very important component of most of my scripts, the execution stack is using the `turbo exec` trick to be able to do many things, from computing exact delta_time between frames to making all scripts atomic, and even allow an effective stack-like approach to scripting.

 **!!!
-Because of the way `turbo exec` works, it can mess with your existing scripts, make sure to disable any other script that has an impulse while you use those scripts !!!**
+Because of the way `turbo exec` works, it can mess with your existing scripts, make sure to disable any other script that has an impulse while you use these scripts !!!**

 # Import codes